sistedes/library.manager/README.md

 ### Initiliaze metadata (`init`)

 As aforementioned, this command takes an EasyChair dump file, and initializes a set of JSON files (together with the corresponding submission files) in the specified directory.
 These JSON files can be later refined to produce the full proceedings.
-This command will try to detect the type of submission (either `abstract` or `paper`) based on the number of pages of the associated PDF file.
-In case of doubt, the user will be presented the list of custom tags used in EasyChair and asked to make a decision.
+It is necessary to specify which types of submissions (based on EasyChair form fields) are papers and which ones are abstracts using the `--abstracts` and `--papers` options.

 ```
-Usage: java -jar <this-file.jar> init [-F] -a=ACRONYM [-i=DIR] [-o=DIR]
+Usage: java -jar <this-file.jar> init -a=ACRONYM [-i=DIR] [-o=DIR] [-p=PATTERN]
-                                      [-p=PATTERN] -P=PREFIX -x=FILE -y=YEAR
+                                      -P=PREFIX -x=FILE -y=YEAR -A=KEY-VALUE
-                                      -A=KEY-VALUE [-A=KEY-VALUE]...
+                                      [-A=KEY-VALUE]... -R=KEY-VALUE
-                                      -R=KEY-VALUE [-R=KEY-VALUE]...
+                                      [-R=KEY-VALUE]...
 Initializes the JSON files required to generate the proceedings of a Sistedes
 conference from EasyChair data.
   -a, --acronym=ACRONYM    Acronym of the conference to be prepared.